-To a lot of people, a flying squirrel is a squirrel that flies.
+To many people, a flying squirrel is a squirrel that flies.
 However, that is not the case.

-Besides the name, a flying squirrel is not capable of flight – not in the way that a bird or a bat does.
+Besides the name, a flying squirrel is incapable of flight – unlike a bird or a bat.

-Flying squirrel glides across trees with the help of their parachute-like skin that stretches on either side of the body between their wrists and ankles.
+Flying squirrels glide across trees with the help of their parachute-like skin that stretches on either side of the body between their wrists and ankles.

 This skin is known as “patagium.”
 Flying squirrels are made up of at least fifty species of squirrels.

-They are scientifically known as Petauristini or Pteromyini from the family of Sciuridae.
+They are scientifically known as Petauristini or Pteromyini and are from the family of Sciuridae.

-They are not like the average rodent or squirrel because they have the ability to sustain themselves up in the air for several minutes.
+They are unlike the average rodent or squirrel because they can sustain themselves in the air for several minutes.

 This is not what the typical rodent can do.

-There are three species of flying squirrels in North America, and two species live in northern Eurasia.
-Then, all the other known species are found in the temperate and tropical forests of India and other parts of Asia.
+Three flying squirrels live in North America, and two live in northern Eurasia.
+All the other known species are found in the temperate and tropical forests of India and other parts of Asia.

-The three species that dominate North American and Central American include Glaucomys sabrinus (northern flying squirrel), Glaucomys Volans (the southern flying squirrel) and Glaucomys oregonensis.
+The three species that dominate North America and Central America include Glaucomys sabrinus (the northern flying squirrel), Glaucomys Volans (the southern flying squirrel), and Glaucomys oregonensis.

-Pteromys Volans (The Siberian flying squirrel) is found in some regions of northern Europe.
-The Giant flying squirrels (Petaurista) have found to glide of up to 450 metres (almost 1,500 feet).
-In the north-eastern part of India, The Mechuka, Mishmi Hills, and Mebo giant flying squirrels were recently discovered and are currently preserved.
+Pteromys Volans (The Siberian flying squirrel) is found in some northern European regions.
+The Giant flying squirrels (Petaurista) have been found to glide up to 450 meters (almost 1,500 feet).
+In northeastern India, giant flying squirrels from the Mechuka, Mishmi Hills, and Mebo were recently discovered and are currently preserved.

 However, there are also several other types of flying squirrels in other areas of the globe, including the woolly flying squirrel in Pakistan and the pygmy flying squirrel in Malaysia.

 These creatures do not have feathers for wings as birds do.
-So how do flying squirrels fly?
-Actually, they do not fly, but some people like to think that they do.
-A flying squirrel is able to “fly” because they have what we call “patagium.”
+So, how do flying squirrels fly?
+They do not fly, but some people think they do.
+A flying squirrel can “fly” because they have “patagium.”

-This is due to their furry stretchy skin that they have on either side of their body.
+This is due to their furry, stretchy skin on either side of their body.
 This skin helps keep them afloat in the air.

-Since the patagium is stretchy, they act like a parachute which helps them glide through trees like they are flying.
+Since the patagium is stretchy, it acts like a parachute, which helps it glide through trees like flying.
 The long tail of the flying squirrel provides stability while they glide from one spot to another.

-When compared anatomically to other squirrels, the flying squirrels are very similar to them, but there are specific differences.
+When compared anatomically to other squirrels, the flying squirrels are very similar, but there are specific differences.
 These differences are there to suit their respective adaptation to life.

-From the height of a tree, the flying squirrel jumps into the air extending their limbs.
-By just spreading out their limbs, the patagium stretches aiding their flight.
+From the height of a tree, the flying squirrel jumps into the air, extending their limbs.
+The patagium stretches by just spreading out their limbs, aiding their flight.

 They manipulate their tails and membranes to control their direction and speed.
 To land, they pull upward and land on their limbs.
 When there is no need for the patagium, they are drawn close to the body.